-"The President of the Navajo Nation will be authorized to exercise line item veto authority over budget items contained in the annual Navajo Nation Comprehensive Budget or supplemental appropriations approved by the Navajo Nation Council.
-Budget line items vetoed by the President of the Navajo Nation will not be subject to Navajo Nation Council override....If approved, this initiative may be repealed or amended by the initiative process only. (italized for emphasis)
+- H. As the Navajo Nation President's veto memorandum states, the Navajo People only gave the Navajo Nation President "line item veto authority over budget items contained in the annual Navajo Nation Comprehensive Budget or supplemental appropriations approved by the Navajo Nation Council.
+Budget line item vetoed by the President of the Navajo Nation will not be subject to Navajo Nation Council override."
+Citing to 2008 Navajo Nation Initiative. - I. Further the Navajo Nation President's memorandum states that the "intent of the lineitem veto initiative was to protect the government from wasteful spending and ensure government fiscal efficiency and responsibility."
+EXHIBIT B.